matsa007/NewsAppTest/README.md

 # Tech

-- All functions in code a _marked_ with it's description
+- All functions in code are _marked_ with it's description

 # Installation